ritikj-dev/HKDP-CSE-LAB/README.md

 # HKDP-CSE-LAB
-This repository contains all the Lab exercise and experiment
+This repository contains all the lab materials (codes) related to CSE department, Hailakandi Polytechnic